chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 `PlasmaC` uses structured adaptive mesh refinement (SAMR provided by Chombo :cite:`ebchombo`.
 SAMR exists in two separate categories, patch-based and tree-based AMR.
 Patch-based AMR is the more general type and contain tree-based grids as a subset; they can use refinement factors other than 2, as well as accomodate anisotropic resolutions and non-cubic patches.
 In patch-based AMR the domain is subdivided into a collection of hierarchically nested overlapping patches (or boxes).
 Each patch is a rectangular block of cells which, in space, exists on a subdomain of the union of patches with a coarser resolution.
 Patch-based grids generally do not have unique parent-children relations: A fine-level patch may have multiple coarse-level parents.
 An obvious advantage of a patch-based approach is that entire Cartesian blocks are sent into solvers, and that the patches are not restricted to squares or cubes that align with the coarse-grid boundary.
 A notable disadvantage is that additional logic is required when updating a coarse grid level from the overlapping region of a finer level.
 Tree-based AMR use quadtree or octree data structures that describe a hierarchy of unique parent-children relations throughout the AMR levels: Each child has exactly one parent, whereas each parent has multiple children (4 in 2D, 8 in 3D).
 In `PlasmaC` and Chombo, computations occur over a set of levels with different resolutions, where the resolution refinement between levels can be a factor 2 or 4.
 On each level, the mesh is described by a set of disjoint patches (rectangular box in space), where the patches are distributed among MPI processes.

-Embedded boundary applications are supported by additionally describing the mesh with a graph near cut-cells.
-This allows us to combine the efficiency of patch-based AMR with complex geometries.

 .. figure:: figures/complex_patches.png
    :width: 480px